RHJihan/RHJihan/README.md

 # 👋 Hi, I’m *Md.
 Rifat Hasan Jihan*

-I’m a  self‑taught and highly motivated Mechanical Engineering graduate from KUET with a strong passion for software development.
+I’m a  self‑taught and highly motivated graduate from KUET with a strong passion for software development.
 I’ve built strong foundations in programming (C, C++, Java) and consistent track record of solving complex problems independently.
 I’ve developed practical experience with frameworks, databases, and web technologies.
 I enjoy problem-solving and am particularly drawn to **backend development**, where I focus on writing clean, scalable, and efficient code.

 ---